awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

 run
 ===

-The :code:`awsmobile run` command is the same as publish but also opens the S3 URL in the user’s default browser.
-It starts all components of the project.
-This can can be used after some local development to immediately see the result.
-It updates the backend, updates the mobile hub project, publish, and then start a local server to let the developer see the result of his development on a browser or simulator
+The :code:`awsmobile run` command first executes the :code:`awsmobile push` command, then executes the start command you set in the project configuration, such as :code:`npm run start` or :code:`npm run ios`.
+This can be used to conveniently test run your application locally with the latest backend development pushed to the cloud.

 .. code-block:: bash